pbobbitt/IT-Support-Lab-Series/README.md

 # IT Support Lab Series (3-Part Project)

+## Project Overview

-This project is part of a hands-on lab series designed to simulate a real-world IT support environment using Windows Server and Active Directory.
+This lab series simulates a real-world IT support environment using Windows Server and Active Directory.

+The goal of this project is to demonstrate hands-on experience with common IT support responsibilities, including:
+- Setting up and managing domain environments
+- Administering users and permissions
+- Applying group policies
+- Troubleshooting real-world IT issues

 ## Labs